TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualwan-P2SConnectivity-tsg/content-further-dns-checking-16.md

 # Further DNS checking

-The name resolution of the P2S GW FQDN doesn?t match with the P2S GW VIP
+The name resolution of the P2S GW FQDN doesn't match with the P2S GW VIP

 Try attempting same name resolution from your laptop, and make tests from different clients using different public DNS servers.